This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

-I’ve maintained my sourdough starter for over 3 years now, and I find it so satisfying to make all kinds of baked goods from my starter including soft sourdough potato rolls, soft whole wheat sourdough rolls, and even sourdough croissants.
+I’ve maintained my sourdough starter for over 4 years now.
+I find it so satisfying to make all kinds of baked goods from my starter including soft sourdough potato rolls, soft whole wheat sourdough rolls, and even sourdough croissants.

-I’m going to show you how you step-by-step how you can do it too!
+I’m going to show you how you step-by-step how you can make long-fermented artisan sourdough bread!
 I’ve also included a printable recipe card at the bottom of this post so you can save it and refer back to it again and again.

 This process spans about 48 hours from start to finish, but don’t worry… for the majority of that time your dough will be in the fridge, and the hands-on portion is very manageable.